dvirgiln/dvirgiln.github.io/_posts/2019-03-26-spark-structured-streaming-output-modes.md

 | |[2019-03-26 09:01:00, 2019-03-26 09:02:00]|1     |1645.8400000000001|45      |
 ```

-Let's explore how the data is written to the sink depending the different output mode chosen:
+Let's explore how the data is written to the sink depending the different output modes chosen:

 ### Complete Output Mode
-This is the console output generated when the output mode is set to complete:
+This is the console output generated when the output mode is set to **complete**:
 ```
 | -------------------------------------------
 | Batch: 19